Using Amazon S3 for Static Website Hosting: A Guide

 aws s3 sync <path/to/your/website> s3://<static-website-bucket-name> --acl public-read

-1. This will make your website files publicly accessible.
+This makes your files publicly readable.

 aws s3 website s3://<static-website-bucket-name> --index-document index.html